drdv/drdv.github.io/src/cv.md

 === "Overview"

+	!!! note inline ""

+        Consistently managing multiple projects with tight deadlines comes naturally.

-	!!! note inline "Research background"
+	!!! note inline "Scientific research"

-		+ My core background is in the fields of optimization, real-time optimal control and dynamic simulation.
-		+ I have more than 20 years of modeling experience across a wide range of applications, including robotics, economical systems, online bidding, missile navigation, ...
+		I specialize in optimization, real-time optimal control, and dynamic simulation, with more than 20 years of modeling experience spanning robotics, economic systems, online bidding, missile navigation, automated vehicles, nuclear reactor instrumentation safety, satellite systems etc. I have a strong background in machine learning and advanced data analysis.
+	    I am very skilled at problem abstraction, documentation and presentation.

 	!!! note "Software development"

-		+ I am an experienced software developer with a strong background in **Python** and **C++**.
-I have a good working knowledge across a wide range of programming languages, including **Scala/Spark** and several **Lisp** variants.
-		+ I have a solid foundation in algorithms and data structures.
+		I am an experienced software developer with a strong background in **Python** and **C++**.
+I have a good working knowledge across a wide range of programming languages, including **Scala/Spark** (for large-scale data processing), **Rust**, **Racket**, **Emacs lisp** and several domain-specific languages such as **Matlab**.
+I have a solid foundation in algorithms and data structures, with a focus on building efficient, maintainable, and scalable systems.
+I’m most effective in Linux-based environments, building and maintaining development infrastructure, version control workflows and CI pipelines.

 ## Professional experience